Ruspolia (plant): Distribution and habitat

 Its native range is Tropical Africa, southern Africa and Madagascar.
 It is found in Angola, Botswana, Cameroon, Central African Republic, Chad, Ethiopia, Ghana, Guinea, Guinea-Bissau, Kenya, Malawi, Mali, Mozambique, Nigeria, Senegal, Sierra Leone, Somalia, South Africa (in KwaZulu-Natal and the Northern Provinces) Sudan, Tanzania, Togo, Uganda, Zambia, Zaïre and Zimbabwe.

 Habitat

-Lowland and medium altitude woodland, bushland and dry forests.
+Lowland and medium elevation woodland, bushland and dry forests.

 Taxonomy

 The genus name of Ruspolia is in honour of Eugenio Ruspoli (1866–1893), an Italian explorer and naturalist.
 It was first described and published in H.G.A.Engler & K.A.E.Prantl, Nat.
 Pflanzenfam.
 Vol.4 (Issue 3b) on page 354 in 1895.
 The genus was recognized on 23 January 2009, by the United States Department of Agriculture and the Agricultural Research Service, but they do not list any known species.